-The SSAT is a multiple-choice test that consists of verbal, quantitative (math), and reading comprehension sections.
-The Upper Level SSAT is for students in grades 8-11, and provides admission officers with an idea of your academic ability and "fit" in their schools.
+The SSAT is a multiple-choice test that consists of verbal, quantitative (math), and reading comprehension sectionsplus an unscored writing sample.
+The Upper Level SSAT is for students currently in grades 8-11, and provides admission officers with an idea of your academic ability and "fit" in their schools.
 The best way to ensure that you perform as well as you possibly can on the SSAT is to familiarize yourself with the test.
 Familiarity with the format of the test and review of practice questions will make your test-taking experience easier.
 You'll feel more comfortable with the test and be able to anticipate the types of questions you'll encounter.

 Number of Questions